-Graptoveria opalina is a beautiful succulent that looks as if it was made specially in heaven.
+Graptoveria opalina of the Crassulaceae family is a beautiful succulent that looks as if it was made specially in heaven.
 Besides the fact that graptoveria opalina is very pleasing to the eyes, it is also very easy to grow.

 Continue reading to learn how to grow, care for and propagate the stunning succulent.